-- Locate the CPU fan power connector on the motherboard.
-(Refer to the layout on the right for the CPU fan location.) - 2.
-Position the heatsink so that the heatsink fan wires are closest to the CPU fan power connector and are not interfering with other components. - 3.
+- 1. Locate the CPU fan power connector on the motherboard (FAN1: CPU Fan). - 2.
+Position the heatsink so that the heatsink fan wires are closest to the CPU fan power connector and are not interfered with other components. - 3.
 Inspect the CPU fan wires to make sure that the wires are routed through the bottom of the heatsink. - 4.
-Remove the thin layer of protective film from the heatsink. - by
+Remove the thin layer of the protective film from the heatsink.